 "Aww, Won-Won hasn't told his little friend about the mean, nasty portrait yet?"

-"Whatever do you prattle on about baby brother?"
+"Whatever do you prattle on about in your letters then, baby brother?"

 "...your own life failings?"